ProteusMRIgHIFU/BabelBrain/README.md

 # Version log
+- 0.2.9 - Aug 1, 2023
+  - Add scrolling of imaging planes of acoustic fields in Step 2
+  - Add the possibility in Step 2 of adjusting the positioning of the transducer to recreate the transducer pressed on the scalp.
+Use with caution.
+The processing will remove tissue layers.
+Limited to 10 mm.
+  - Add multiple behind-the-scenes new GPU code to accelerate calculations for Step 1.
+Because now operations are float32, some very minor differences can be expected for the produced mask for simulations with previous versions.
 - 0.2.7 - May 3, 2023
   - New devices as detailed in [Schafer *et al.*](https://doi.org/10.1109/TUFFC.2020.3006781)
   - Option to show water-only modeling results added in Step 2